faizandataanalyst/Projects/README.md

 - **Description**: Extraction of data from websites.
 - **Tools/Libraries Used**: List of tools and libraries used for Web Scraping (Python, pandas, BeautifulSoup, Requests).
 - File Name in Repository: Scrap World Population
+### 11. Daily Climate Forecasting:
+- **Description**: It is a Time Series dataset, that contains 1462 entries and 4 columns, from 2013-01-01 to 2017-01-01 It is a complete Forecasting with a detailed Exploratory Data Analysis(EDA), Prophet Model, and different techniques to predict climate.
+- **Tools/Libraries Used**: List of tools and libraries used for Time Data Analysis (Python, pandas, numpy, matplotlib, statsmodels, Prophet).
+- File Name in Repository: Daily Climate Forecasting

   ### Other
   Some important parts of data analysis are separately added to the portfolio.
 These are: